muffin87/helm-tutorial/part-06/README.md

-# Part VI: Setup a chart repo
+# Part VI: Setup a Chart repo

-In this part we will setup our own chart repo.
-This can be really helpful and also necessary when you want to share your charts with other teams or people.
+In this part we will setup our own Chart repo.
+This can be really helpful and also necessary when you want to share your Charts with other teams or people.
 It's also needed when you have a very complex bundle of applications which need to be deployed in one go.
 We will cover dependency management in [Part 7](../part-07/README.md) of this guide.

 ## Chart repo

-So what's needed to host a chart repo?
+So what's needed to host a Chart repo?
 It's less than you think.
-You basically need a web server which serves an `index.yaml` and you need some packaged charts.
+You basically need a web server which serves an `index.yaml` and you need some packaged Charts.
 Since we use HTTP(S) to communicate with a web server, you get your charts by executing a GET request to the right URL.